telerik/reporting-docs/knowledge-base/set-culture-of-date-picker-in-angular-viewer.md

 ## Description
-The article describes how to change the culture of the Kendo widgets used to build the Angular Report Viewer.
+The article describes how to change the culture of the Kendo DatePicker widget used in the Angular Report Viewer.

 ## Solution
 The general solution of the problem for localizing the DatePicker of the [pure Html5 Report Viewer](https://docs.telerik.com/reporting/html5-report-viewer) is described in the [Change the culture of Kendo DatePicker widget in the parameters area of the HTML5 Report Viewer](./how-to-change-the-culture-of-the-datepicker-in-html5-report-viewer) article.
-The Angular viewer is a wrapper of the pure Html5 viewer that utilizes Kendo UI for jQuery components.
-For that reason, in order to update the DatePicker component of the Angular Viewer according to the above article, you need first to integrate the
-Kendo jQuery components in the Angular application following the article [Kendo UI for jQuery Integration](https://www.telerik.com/kendo-angular-ui/components/framework/kendo-jquery/).
+The Angular viewer is a wrapper of the pure Html5 viewer that utilizes Kendo UI for jQuery widgets.
+For that reason, in order to update the DatePicker in the Angular Viewer according to the above article, you need first to integrate the Kendo UI for jQuery in the Angular application following the article [Kendo UI for jQuery Integration](https://www.telerik.com/kendo-angular-ui/components/framework/kendo-jquery/).
 Here are the steps:

 - Install Kendo UI for jQuery: